A physician faces her own ovarian cancer

-Interim findings from the clinical trial suggest prexasertib may be effective for women with a similar genotypic profile to Tracie; that is, women who have platinum-resistant recurrent ovarian cancer and no BRCA mutation – a known prognostic factor for ovarian cancer.
-For this subgroup, a dramatic and immediate response has been observed.
 “With the type of ovarian cancer I have, there’s a specific biomarker that becomes elevated,” explained Tracie.
-“It plummeted after the first month of therapy, so fortunately I fit into the bucket of people that seem to have a response to the drug.”
+“It plummeted after the first month of therapy, so fortunately I fit into the bucket of people that may have a response to the drug.”

 Tracie has had to modify her work schedule since enrolling on the clinical trial, which has been a difficult adjustment.
 “In terms of providing patient care, it’s just not been possible for me at this point,” she said.
 “Some days I’ll wake up and have this complication over the course of the day or that evolves into a week-long issue.
 Caring for patients really isn’t an option because I might not be able to go in.”

 Despite the professional setbacks, Tracie maintains a positive outlook and recognizes the importance of taking care of herself – she is, after all, a patient.
 She also keeps up with her research.
 “I try to stay positive and just take things as they come,” said Tracie.
 “I’m hoping one day I’ll be able to see patients again, but the research keeps me going for now.”

 Tracie and Steve are in the unique position of having experienced both sides of the patient-provider relationship.
 “You see the world in another way when you’re the patient or the family – that’s what we try to teach in academics,” said Steve.